Retrieving data with Perl DBI DBD::ODBC

 $sth->bind_param(1, $param1, {TYPE => SQL_INTEGER});

-Note Once the parameters are bound you cannot change the type they are bound as although you can obviously change the bound values.
+Note Once the parameters are bound, you can't change the type they are bound as, although you can obviously change the bound values.

 Using bound columns

-In previous examples in this tutorial we have used the fetchrow_array method to retrieve the result-set.
-DBI also provides a method to bind the returned column data to perl variables using the bind_col and bind_columns methods:
+In previous examples in this tutorial, we used the fetchrow_array method to retrieve the result set.
+DBI also provides a method to bind the returned column data to Perl variables using the bind_col and bind_columns methods:

 my $dbh = DBI->connect(); # connect